 type: This flag sets the type of the resources in your project.
 In this case, to PO.
 See the File formats section for details about the i18n type of each format available.

 - If your source file doesn't follow the common naming schema, you can specify a custom path for the source file using the

 Common name schema:

-- If set command returns without error you can execute by putting
+- If the set command returns without an error, you can execute it by putting

 --executeon the end.

 Here's an example with a sample directory structure and a